artefactual/archivematica-docs/user-manual/transfer/dataverse.rst

    (i.e. .zip or .tar files), Archivematica can extract the contents of these files and run preservation microservices on the contents.
 This occurs during *Microservice: Extract packages* on the :ref:`Transfer <transfer>` tab.
-   However, due to a `known bug`_, you must not delete the packages after they have been extracted.

 .. _dataverse-mets: